-All activities to be completed as part of the Upper Elkhart River Watershed management plan are identified in Table 89.
+All activities to be completed as part of the Upper Elkhart River Watershed management plan are identified in

+Table 96.
 The goals set by the steering committee are listed below.
 Each objective in the action register corresponds to one or more goals and reflects the estimated amount of each BMP that will be needed in order to achieve the target load reductions.
 Nutrient and sediment removal efficiencies were not available for all BMPs, so the estimated number of BMPs needed was calculated based only on those BMPs that had load reduction estimates.
 For those BMPs that did not have associated load reduction estimates, the objective was developed with an amount of each BMP that the steering committee determined to be reasonably achievable.
 Therefore, if all the BMPs listed in all objectives are implemented, the total load reductions achieved will far exceed the load reductions needed to meet the water quality benchmarks.

-Table 89.
+Table 96.
 Action Register.

-Project Goals Objective Target Audience Milestone Cost Possible Partners (PP) & Technical Assistance (TA) Nutrients, Sediment, E. coli Coordinate on-the- ground cost-share program starting in 2024.
-Producers, homeowners, developers Develop a cost-share program (2024).
+Project Goals Objective Target Audience Milestone Cost Possible Partners (PP) & Technical Assistance (TA) Develop a cost-share program (2024).
 Implement cost-share program (2024-2053).
-Review more than 100 potential projects identified in previous studies/projects and determine if they still need to be implemented or if these concern areas have been addressed in another way.
-Identify and apply for potential funding sources to augment cost-share program including NWQI, RCPP, LARE, CWI and others.
-Once received, implement cost- share program per program guidance. \$25,000 annually staffing PP/TA: NRCS, SWCD, surveyors, ICP partner agencies Nutrients, Sediment, E. coli Promote and fund conservation practices which emphasize, soil health, livestock and manure management, natural resources restoration and management and target urban BMP implementation (Table 86).
-Contractors, builders, homeowners, producers, lake associations Meet BMP targets detailed above (Table 86).
-Increase adoption of conservation plans and nutrient (including manure management) plans.
-Work with Kendallville and Elkhart County and any future MS4 communities, cities/towns and lakeshore residences to ensure that urban BMPs are implemented on new construction and retrofits are included as possible on lands already developed.
-Achieve short-term load reductions: 76% reduction in nitrate loading, 59% reduction in total phosphorus loading, 57% reduction in total suspended solids loading and 71% reduction in E. coli loading.
-Achieve medium-term load reductions: 73% reduction in nitrate loading, 64% reduction in total phosphorus loading, 49% reduction in total suspended solids loading and 36% reduction in E. coli loading.
-Achieve long-term load reductions: 94% reduction in nitrate loading, 74% reduction in total phosphorus loading, 51% reduction in total suspended solids loading and 36% reduction in E. coli loading.
-Achieve long-term load reductions: 94% reduction in nitrate loading, 74% reduction in total phosphorus loading, 51% reduction in total suspended solids loading and 40% reduction in E. coli loading.
-Reduce, at a minimum maintain, nearshore impervious development in lake and stream riparian areas \$2.3 million annually for 30 years for BMP implementation PP: Planning and zoning staff, DNR, cities and towns, IDEM TA: NRCS, SWCD, FSA
+Review more than 100 potential projects identified in Nutrients, Coordinate on-the- Producers, previous studies/projects and determine if they still need to \$25,000 annually PP/TA: NRCS, Sediment, ground cost-share homeowners, be implemented or if these concern areas have been SWCD, surveyors, E. coli program starting in developers addressed in another way (2025). staffing ICP partner L. Cou 2024. developers Annually, identify and apply for potential funding sources to agencies augment cost-share program including NWQI, RCPP, LARE, CWI and others.
+Once received, implement cost-share program per program guidance (annually).
+Meet BMP targets detailed above (Table 93).
+Promote and fund conservation Annually increase adoption of conservation plans and nutrient (including manure management) plans.
+Work with Kendallville and Elkhart County and any future MS4 communities, cities/towns and lakeshore residences to ensure that urban BMPs are implemented on new PP: Planning and zoning staff, DNR, practices which construction and retrofits are included as possible on lands emphasize, soil already developed.
+Initiate annual review starting in 2025. health, livestock and Contractors, Achieve short-term load reductions: 74% reduction in nitrate Nutrients, manure builders, loading, 47% reduction in total phosphorus loading, 65% \$2.3 million cities and towns, Sediment, management, homeowners, reduction in total suspended solids loading and 64% annually for 30 IDEM E. coli natural resources producers, reduction in E. coli loading by 2033. years for BMP restoration and lake Achieve medium-term load reductions: 76% reduction in implementation TA: NRCS, SWCD management and associations nitrate loading, 68% reduction in total phosphorus loading, FSA target urban BMP 53% reduction in total suspended solids loading and 40% implementation reduction in E. coli loading by 2043.
+(Table 93).
+Achieve long-term load reductions: 92% reduction in nitrate ] loading, 75% reduction in total phosphorus loading, 48% reduction in total suspended solids loading and 40% reduction in E. coli loading by 2053.
+Reduce, or at a minimum, maintain nearshore impervious development in lake and stream riparian areas.